 Living Near Steep Slopes

-Slope failures and landslides typically occur after an extended period of heavy rainfall when the slope becomes saturated with water, causing the soil structure on the slope to become weakened.
+Slope failures and landslides typically occur after an extended period of heavy rainfall.
+The excessive amount of water causes the soil structure of the slope to weaken.

-View the Steep Slopes Brochure (PDF.
-New window.) to learn about proper property management.
+View the Steep Slopes Brochure to learn about proper property management.

-Realize the stability of the slope on your property can be affected by a number of factors.
-Your property care decisions at the top of a slope can influence the neighbours you have beside you, as well as those at the bottom of the slope.
+A number of things can affect the stability of the slope on your property.
+Your property use decisions at the top of the slope can influence the neighbours you beside you and below you.

-The owner of the lot is responsible for stewarding their lot, regardless of whether the lots were developed before or in accordance with the City's current land development or building permit applications procedures.
+The owner of the lot is responsible for looking after their lot, regardless of whether the lot was developed before or in accordance with the City's current land development or building permit applications procedures.

 - geotechnical evaluations,

 - the control and conveyance of stormwater, and

 - the planting and maintenance of vegetative ground cover on the slope itself.